cpersico/cpersico.github.io/posts/thoughts-on-legacy-software.md

 ### The Beast

-During the development of their newest product, the company decided to adapt the previous one as a component.
+It all started during the development of their newest product.
+The company decided to adapt their previous product as a component.
 The new product is a **server-client architecture on-prem**.
 The old product is a **desktop application**.

-The app is a massive monolith containing UI code, internal states, license management, a database, etc.
+The app is a massive monolith.
+Containing UI code, internal states, license management, a database, etc.
 After the refactor the resulting component was an **engine 120K+ LOC** in size.

 To interact with this engine, they created a **CLI**.
-But since the engine kept the internals of the desktop app it had to reconstruct internal states from files.
+But the engine kept the internals of the desktop app.
+So it had to reconstruct internal states from files.
 It had a single endpoint whose input required a combination of **XML files**.
 The engine infers the task to perform from the files it receives.

 Every functionality interconnects through a huge **core class**.
 This class is in charge of everything.